metacpan/metacpan-cpan-extracted/distros/A/Atomic-Pipe/README.md

     write as much as it can again.
 If the instance is garbage collected with chunks/bursts in the buffer it will block until all can be written.

+- $bool = $p->pending\_output

+    True if the pipe is a non-blocking writer and there is pending output waiting for a flush (and for the pipe to have room for the new data).

 - $w->flush()

     Write any buffered items.
 This is only useful on writers that are in